-The Selling Stockholder may, from time to time, sell any or all of shares of our Common Stock covered hereby on the Nasdaq Stock Market or any other stock exchange, market or trading facility on which the shares are traded or in private transactions.
-The Selling Stockholder may sell all or a portion of the shares being offered pursuant to this prospectus at fixed prices, at prevailing market prices at the time of sale, at varying prices or at negotiated prices.
-The Selling Stockholder may use any one or more of the following methods when selling shares:
+The Selling Stockholders of the securities and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their securities covered hereby on the Nasdaq Stock Market or any other stock exchange, market or trading facility on which the securities are traded or in private transactions.
+These sales may be at fixed or negotiated prices.
+A Selling Stockholder may use any one or more of the following methods when selling securities:

-- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - · in the over-the-counter market; - · in transactions otherwise than on these exchanges or systems or in the over-the-counter market; - · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - \cdot $\,$ purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - \cdot an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - in transactions through broker-dealers that agree with the selling stockholder to sell a specified number of such shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - · a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.
+- · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - · block trades in which the broker-dealer will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - · an exchange distribution in accordance with the rules of the applicable exchange; - · privately negotiated transactions; - · settlement of short sales; - · in transactions through broker-dealers that agree with such Selling Stockholder to sell a specified number of such securities at a stipulated price per security; - · through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - · a combination of any such methods of sale; or - · any other method permitted pursuant to applicable law.

-The Selling Stockholder may also sell shares under Rule 144 under the Securities Act, if available, rather than under this prospectus.
+The Selling Stockholders may also sell securities under Rule 144 under the Securities Act of 1933, as amended (the "Securities Act"), if available, or pursuant to other available exemptions rather than under this prospectus.

-Broker-dealers engaged by the Selling Stockholder may arrange for other brokers-dealers to participate in sales.
-Broker-dealers may receive commissions or discounts from the Selling Stockholder (or, if any broker- dealer acts as agent for the purchaser of securities, from the purchaser) in amounts to be negotiated, provided such amounts are in compliance with FINRA Rule 2121.
-Discounts, concessions, commissions and similar selling expenses, if any, that can be attributed to the sale of Common Stock will be paid by the selling stockholder and/or the purchasers.
+Broker-dealers engaged by the Selling Stockholders may arrange for other brokers-dealers to participate in sales.
+Broker-dealers may receive commissions or discounts from the Selling Stockholders (or, if any broker-dealer acts as agent for the purchaser of securities, from the purchaser) in amounts to be negotiated, but, except as set forth in a supplement to this prospectus, in the case of an agency transaction not in excess of a customary brokerage commission in compliance with FINRA Rule 2440; and in the case of a principal transaction a markup or markdown in compliance with FINRA IM-2440.